rajadain/kj/README.md

 # kj

+kj allows you to use your `scripts/` folder as if it were part of a task running framework.
+You can:

-Run scripts from a nested directory without navigating up to project root.
+* Run scripts from a nested directory without navigating up to project root
+* Provide docstrings in your scripts as comments and view them from the command lineEnjoy the niceties of a modern task runner like grunt or fabric without a separate syntax: the rest of your team is able to run the same scripts the old-fashioned way.

 ## usage

-Say you have the following directory tree for a project you are developing,
+Say you have the following directory tree for a project you are developing:

 ```
 ~/project/